I went to the informational meeting from my last blog post. Let me paint a picture for you:

 I follow him into the room, and he jokes, “sit wherever you want!” as most of the chairs haven't been claimed yet.
 I say, “uh, where can I hide?”
 He chooses a back corner and as we settle into the chairs that are way too close together (on purpose I find out) and sit down, people start streaming into the room to take their seats.
 He’s quickly surrounded by people seeking him out, and I’m sitting in my chair, head down, frozen.
 I pull out my notebook and write how I’m feeling.
 I try to breathe.
 I don’t make eye contact and just let the talking and joking float around me.
-Stretch Guy doesn’t forget about me, he remains reassuring and lets me sit there with no pressure to be introduced.
+SG doesn’t forget about me, he remains reassuring and lets me sit there with no pressure to be introduced.

 The presentation starts, and I decide I need to write down my thoughts and reactions so I can try to work through whatever THIS is that’s going on in my body.
 My reactions as they start talking: “sheep, they’re all sheep”.
 Next, “i’m being critical, why?” “what am I scared of?”.
 They pull up the graduates (honestly, “graduates” for a 3 day seminar? whatevs) and a few talk about their experience.
 It all seems genuine, the presenter seems genuine, and none of it is anything I’ve not been working on or different than I’ve heard before from other trainings (quite similar to Emotional Intelligence training actually)